 All these activities have given me a vast array of wonderful experiences, and hundreds of people – many of which I have painted.
 Indeed, my Dining Room was for many years decorated with portraits of my best friends, whom I have since given the pictures to.

 I have travelled the world and worked across Africa and South-East Asia, throughout Eastern Europe and Australasia and know that I love British life and British people most of all.
 I particularly enjoy our greenery and scenery, but also all the different activities that are a part of the British way of life.

 The Great British Exhibition exhibited 57 of paintings of all the main landmarks around the United Kingdom, to critical acclaim.
 You are still able to buy prints of these!
 In all my paintings you see my love of aesthetics.
 In the Landscapes, there are beautiful, natural surroundings that reflected my love of life and a deep appreciation for the beautiful world we live in.
 They demonstrate too that art can create happiness.

-Accompanying each painting there is a matching poem, describing what has inspired Francis to paint this scene, what he thinks of as he paints and inspiring us too to a greater level of understanding than merely ‘a beautiful scene’.
-There are questions that arise, history that a scene evokes and encapsulates and the expression of many feelings.
+Accompanying each painting there is a matching poem, describing what has inspired me to paint this scene, what I think of as I paint and inspiring us too to a greater level of understanding than merely ‘a beautiful scene’.
+There are questions that arise, history that a scene encapsulates and the expression of many feelings.

-The majority of Francis’ works use photographs he and others have taken, as Francis paints very slowly and methodically, capturing the details to such an extent that you almost feel you can walk into the scenery.
 Much of the painting is achieved when the canvas lies horizontally on the table, like any fine draughtsman: more occasionally with an easel and stand.
+Using photographs, I am able to continue working this way through the night and through the winter.
 This also makes the paintings unique – it is a way of painting that other artists are not known for.